Frequently Asked Questions

 Q: I have keratoconus, will I go blind?

 A: No, keratoconus is not a blinding condition, although vision is likely to progressively worsen.
 Keratoconus causes thinning and distortion of the cornea, which is the clear dome at the front of the eye.
 The cornea normally has a rounded dome-like shape, but in keratoconus the thinned area bulges forward to produce a cone-like protrusion.
-This results in distortion and reduced vision, blurred distance vision, glare, light sensitivity and distrubed night vision.
+This results in distortion and reduced vision, blurred distance vision, glare, light sensitivity and disturbed night vision.
 However with the use of contact lenses, most keratoconus patients can maintain good functional vision and a normal lifestyle.
 Back to Top

 Q: I'm 15 and have just found out that I have keratoconus.
 Is the cone very noticeable to other people?